gottadiveintopython/kivy-garden-pyle/README.md

 		return stack.pop_all().close
 ```

-As you can see, the binding code becomes much cleaner.
+As you can see, the binding code becomes cleaner.
 And of course, if you are using an async library,
 you may want to implement the feature as a context manager: